Last updated: 26/06/2014

 No. Liechtenstein is not member of FATF, but it is a member of the Moneyval Committee within the Council of Europe, which is a FSRB (FATF Regional Style Body).

 Liechtenstein has been evaluated by the IMF and Moneyval several times.
-The Moneyval 3rd round assessment report was adopted at the Moneyval Plenary, in Strasbourg, September 2007.
-Moneyval also released a Progress Report in December 2008.
+The Moneyval 3rd round assessment report was adopted at the Moneyval Plenary in Strasbourg in September 2007.
+The report is available here.
+Moneyval also released a Progress Report in December 2008, which is available here.
+A new evaluation (as part of the 4th Moneyval evaluation round) has been conducted by the IMF in 2013 and the respective report, showing again further substantial improvements of Liechtenstein’s AML system, is now published in 2014.

 Liechtenstein was removed from the FATF blacklist in 2001 and the Moneyval Progress report confirmed a high standard of compliance with the FATF 40+9 recommendations.